cchapman900/flashcard-service/README.md

-# Serverless MongoDB Rest API with Mongoose and Bluebird Promises
+# Hebrew Flashcards word service API

-This example demonstrate how to use a MongoDB database with aws and serverless.
+This service provides word data for flashcards

 Using Mongoose ODM and Bluebird for Promises.